 Results.
-In our baseline, we weigh observations by the product of the number of households in each aggregation h and the share of expenditures among households within that
+In our baseline, we weigh observations by the product of the number of households in each aggregation h and the share of expenditures among households within that aggregation on product i.
+In constructing changes in log expenditure shares, we winsorize changes in log expenditures at the first percentile (both in the right and left tails).
+Finally, we two-way cluster standard errors at the level of household income (there are 50

-&lt;sup>27There is a large literature (see, e.g., Gopinath and Itskhoki 2022) arguing that the data on invoicing currency of export and import prices are consistent with models in which firms' invoicing currency choices are based on desired pass-through to exchange rate movements.
+27There is a large literature (see, e.g., Gopinath and Itskhoki 2022) arguing that the data on invoicing currency of export and import prices are consistent with models in which firms' invoicing currency choices are based on desired pass-through to exchange rate movements.
 A sufficient condition for our exclusion restriction is that heterogeneity in anticipated relative demand shocks across the income distribution between 2014 and 2015 does not shape pre-shock invoicing currency choices.